• Proposed

 Conservation Actions

-An increase in survey efforts is needed to clarify the population size of D. suberis.
+An increase in survey efforts is needed to clarify the population size of Dryodon suberis.
 Its taxonomic placement should also be confirmed, given that this is the only remaining species in the genus, while others have been moved to other taxa.

 Country occurrence